-Two suffer minor injuries in bus/SUV crash - Austin Daily Herald
+Two suffer minor injuries in crash involving school bus and SUV - Austin Daily Herald

-Two suffer minor injuries in bus/SUV crash
+Two suffer minor injuries in crash involving school bus and SUV

-Two people, including a student, sustained minor injuries Thursday morning following a car/bus crash on Oakland Avenue West.
+Two people, including a student, sustained minor injuries Thursday morning following a crash on West Oakland Avenue.

-At around 8:20 a.m, Austin police responded to a report of a two-vehicle crash on Oakland Avenue West near 18th Street Northwest.
-The vehicles were a Palmer bus and an SUV.
-According to police on the scene, the bus was traveling westbound and the SUV was traveling eastbound when the head-on collision occurred.
+According to Austin Police Capt.
+Todd Clennon, Austin police responded to a report of a two-vehicle accident with injuries at about 8:22 a.m. on Thursday in the 1800 block of West Oakland Avenue.
+Police learned that an eastbound 2011 Ford Escape driven by a 17-year-old male from Austin drifted across the center line, causing a head-on collision with a westbound Palmer school bus.

-Police confirmed that one student and an aid were on board the bus and that the student sustained very minor injuries.
-Likewise, the driver of the SUV also suffered very minor injuries and were treated at the scene.
+Prior to the crash, the bus driver observed the Escape in her lane of travel and was able to drastically reduce speed almost to a stop prior to the Escape colliding with it.

 Shuffling the schedule